 - (a) Tie Strips.
 The tie strips shall be shop fabricated of a hot rolled steel conforming to the minimum requirements of ASTM A570, Grade 50 or equivalent.
 Galvanization shall conform to ASTM A123 (AASHTO M 111). - (b) Coil Embeds/Loop Embeds.
 Coil embeds and loop embeds shall be fabricated of cold drawn steel wire conforming to ASTM A510, UNS G-10350, or ASTM A82.
 Loop imbeds shall be welded in accordance with ASTM A185.
 Both shall be galvanized in accordance with ASTM B 633 or equivalent.
-The distribution of stress in coil and loop connections shall be shown to be below the maximum allowable tension in the reinforcement.
+The distribution of stress in coil and loop connections shall be shown to be below the maximum - The distribution of stress in coil and loop connections shall be shown to be below the maximum allowable tension in the reinforcement.
 Test data from an independent laboratory shall be supplied to document the stress distribution on representative sample connections of a full-width specimen. - (c) Fasteners.
 Fasteners shall consist of hexagonal cap screw bolts and nuts, which are galvanized and conform to the requirements of ASTM A325 (AASHTO M 164) or equivalent. - (d) Connector Pins.
 Connector pins and mat bars shall be fabricated from ASTM A36 steel and welded to the soil reinforcement mats as shown on the plans.
 Galvanization shall conform to ASTM A123 (AASHTO M 111).
 Connector bars shall be fabricated of cold drawn steel wire conforming to the requirements of ASTM A82 and galvanized in accordance with ASTM A123.

-Surface Drainage - A Geomembrane shall be installed on all walls at the top of the reinforced structure backfill zone and retained structure backfill zone to intercept surface runoff and prevent salt penetration into the backfill of the wall as shown on the plans.
+Surface Drainage - .
+A Geomembrane shall be installed on all walls at the top of the reinforced structure backfill zone and retained structure backfill zone to intercept surface runoff and prevent salt penetration into the backfill of the wall as shown on the plans.
 The Geomembrane shall meet the requirements of subsection 712.08 for geomembrane, and shall have a minimum thickness of 30 mils.
 It shall be spliced with a dual track field seamed joint in accordance with ASTM D4437 or ASTM D7717.